Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$

-First, we generate the DNS results for Figure \ref{J2:fig:kxkyrange_u} using equation \ref{J2:fig:DNS:gam}.
-We can see good agreement between DNS and the LM, especially for the selected set of $|k_x| \leq 0.5$ and $ |k_y| \leq 6$.
-The peak is now at $k_x = 0.25$ and $k_y = 10/3$ and the energy degrades more rapidly with increasing $k_x$ and $k_y$ in DNS (relative to the LM).
+The flow's energy $\|\hat{\boldsymbol u}\|_2^2$ as a function of wavenumber ($k_x$ and $k_y$) is calculated using equation \eqref{J2:eqn:LM:gam} for the LM and \eqref{J2:eqn:DNS:gam} for DNS and displayed in Figure \ref{J2:fig:kxkyrange_u}, which shows $ \|\hat{\boldsymbol u}\|_2^2$ for a range of $k_x$ and $k_y$.
+The results are normalised to $1$ (the maximum value in each plot) and presented on a logarithmic scale.

-To obtain DNS results for figure \ref{J2:fig:umaxwallheight}, we employ equation \ref{J2:fig:DNS:rms} in conjunction with equation \ref{J2:eqn:sum_rms}.
-We observe that the DNS flow's energy peaks closer to the channel centre at $x = 0.20$ and that the energy is more evenly distributed throughout the channel.
-Overall, there is good agreement between DNS and the LM.
+We can see similarities between DNS and the LM, especially for the selected set of $|k_x| \leq 0.5$ and $ |k_y| \leq 6$.
+However, the energy degrades more slowly with increasing $k_x$ and $k_y$ in the LM relative to DNS.
+In addition, the peaks of $\|\hat{\boldsymbol u}\|_2^2$ do no match.
+They are located at $k_x = 0$ and $k_y = 4/3$ for the LM and $k_x = 0.25$ and $k_y = 10/3$ for DNS.
+For the purposes of this study, this match is sufficient.
+Refer to \citet{hwang2010linear,hwang2010amplification} for a detailed analysis on the energy amplification of the turbulent channel flow.